darrylcousins/todo-tutorial/2-git-node-start/README.md

 Go to github settings -> ssh keys and add key.

-Now create a `todo` project and clone the repository using ssh.
+Now create a `todo` project using website and clone the repository using ssh.

-Give run down of basic git commands: status, add, push, etc.

 ## NodeJS